TheUtopy/MelodySync/server/README.md

 If the message is more than 500 characters long, return a 400:

 >{<br>
 	"error": "Message is too long.
-Must be 500 charracters max."<br>
+Must be 500 characters max."<br>
 }

 If the email is not valid, return a 400 :